 About the author

-Joseph Darda is Associate Professor of English at Texas Christian University.
+Joseph Darda is Associate Professor of English at Michigan State University.
 He is the author of How White Men Won the Culture Wars: A History of Veteran America and Empire of Defense: Race and the Cultural Politics of Permanent War.

 "A riveting guide to why the grand movement demand for 'Freedom now!' was so often eclipsed by what Dr. King called the 'tranquilizing drug of gradualism.'
 As acute in its meditations on the nature of time as it is in its dissection of racial liberalism."

 —David Roediger, author of The Sinking Middle Class: A Political History

 "Darda's powerful and elegant book places racial liberalism at the center of a national story about the endurance of racial subordination within a political system predicated on formal rights and equality.
 Provides essential bearings for our current moment of racial rebellion and reaction."